California CCW Permit

 If you have your own handgun registered to you with CAL DOJ in California;

-1. You can attend the entire 8-hour CCW course and return to the indoor range for an updated range qualification after you have had your appointment with the Sheriff’s Department and passed your background check.
+1. You can attend the entire 8-hour or 16-hour CCW course and return to the indoor range for an updated range qualification after you have had your appointment with the Sheriff’s Department and passed your background check.

 2. You can wait until your appointment date, and then attend the 8-hour class.